Cloud-CV/EvalAI-Starters/README.md

 8. Commit the changes and push the `challenge` branch in the repository and wait for the build to complete.
 View the [logs of your build](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/using-workflow-run-logs#viewing-logs-to-diagnose-failures).

-9. If challenge config contains errors then a `issue` will be opened automatically in the repository with the errors otherwise the challenge will be created on EvalAI.
+9. If challenge config contains errors then an `issue` will be opened automatically in the repository with the errors otherwise the challenge will be created on EvalAI.

 10. Go to [Hosted Challenges](https://eval.ai/web/hosted-challenges) to view your challenge.
 The challenge will be publicly available once EvalAI admin approves the challenge.